kalsandbrook/CS39440-Major-Project/docs/Final_Report/kas143_ProjectReport_2024.typ

 Automatic code documentation via _Doxygen_ was explored at this stage, but it was decided that this sort of documentation was overly technical and not particularly useful for the project at its current scope and that standard commenting practices would be sufficient.

+== Later Development

+During later development, the focus was on expanding the functionality of the application.
+The main features that were added during this stage were the ability to fetch game data from the API, the ability to filter games based on attributes, and the ability to sort games based on information about the game.

+When developing the API, a Python CLI application was created to fetch game data.
+Using the python `requests` library, the application was able to make HTTP requests to the API and return a JSON object containing information about the game.
+This data was then parsed and returned to the main application in a standard format.
+The python application makes use of a Git submodule to include a seperate repository containing the API Helper, which allows for easy updating of the API Helper without affecting the main application.
+This submodule is included in the main repository, and is updated whenever changes are made to the API Helper.

+This module is also available as a standalone executable, allowing for users to make use of the API helper outside of the context of the main application.
+This is useful for debugging and testing the API helper, as it allows for easy testing of the API without having to run the main application.

+A key discovery during this stage was making use of the Virtual Environment system in Python.
+This allows for the isolation of dependencies for a project, ensuring that the project can be run on any system without conflicts.
+This means that the API Helper can be built on any system that has Python installed, without having to worry about conflicting dependencies.

 == Issues Encountered <issues>

+=== Performance

+During development, an issue was encountered where if a high number of games were added to the library, the application would become slow and unresponsive.
+This issue was specifically related to high resolution images being used as game icons.
+The application was loading the full-size image into memory, which was causing the application to run out of memory and become slow.
+In order to solve this, game icons were changed to use the `QImage` class in place of the `QIcon` class, and a scaled-down version of the image was used.
+This reduced the memory usage of the application and improved performance significantly.

 === Filters

+In the current version of the program, there is a bug with how the filtering system is implemented.
+Filters do not work as expected, and the application only applies the latest selected filter.
+This is due to the way that the filters are applied to the model, and the way that the model is updated when a filter is selected.
+This is a critical issue, as it prevents the user from using multiple filters at the same time, which is a key feature of the application.

+Solving this issue would require a considerable rework of the `QSortFilterProxyModel`, which is used to display the games in the library.
+This would involve creating a custom proxy model that can handle multiple filters at the same time, and updating the model when a filter is selected.

 === Availability of APIs